jieter/django-tables2/docs/pages/api-reference.rst

                     model = Person
                     fields = ('first_name', )

+    model (:class:`django.core.db.models.Model`): Create columns from model.
-    model (:class:`django.core.db.models.Model`): A model to inspect and automatically create corresponding columns.
+        A model to inspect and automatically create corresponding columns.

         This option allows a Django model to be specified to cause the table to automatically generate columns that correspond to the fields in a model.

-    order_by (tuple): The default ordering. e.g. ``('name', '-age')``.
+    order_by (tuple): The default ordering.
-        A hyphen `-` can be used to prefix a column name to indicate *descending* order.
+        A hyphen `-` can be used to prefix a column name to indicate *descending* order, for example: ``('name', '-age')``.

         .. note::

             This functionality is also available via the ``order_by`` keyword argument to a table's constructor.

     sequence (iteralbe): The sequence of the table columns.
         This allows the default order of columns (the order they were defined in the Table) to be overridden.

         The special item ``'...'`` can be used as a placeholder that will be replaced with all the columns that weren't explicitly listed.
 This